 Justin Hoopes – 2015

 ThinkBig started in 2008 as a traditional SEO company.
-In 2018, ThinkBig launched their new platform for pod marketing where even more services could be offered to clients and we apply the fundamentals of the sharing economy to make full service marking attainable for every business, whether marketing a small business or bigger.
-However, POD programs do not adequately address the needs of firms that dedicated full time marketing.
+In 2018, ThinkBig launched our new platform for POD marketing where even more services could be offered to clients and we apply the fundamentals of the sharing economy to make full-service marketing attainable for every business, whether marketing a small business or bigger.
+However, POD programs do not adequately address the needs of firms that need dedicated full-time marketing.
 The remote marketing program was established to provide firms needing dedicated marketing a way to have full-time marketing without all the costs associated with hiring, training, and managing and marketing team.
 Our team is lead by, Justin Hoopes; a veteran of e-commerce who has personally run several successful online businesses and has added his wealth of knowledge to the unique experiences of everyone on the team.
 The philosophy of ThinkBig is to be a hive of industry.
 Busy bees always looking for the best way to help businesses get the maximum return on their investment.